YuliaConstien/Real-Disaster-Detection-in-Tweets/README.md

 Tweet source: https://twitter.com/AnyOtherAnnaK/status/629195955506708480

 The repository includes:
+- Data description: a file that includes a short description of the data structure
-- Dataset file : the annotated dataset taken from the Kaggle website
+- Dataset: the annotated dataset taken from the Kaggle website

-- Project file: a Google Colaboratory file with includes the whole project and needs a notebook enviroment to be run.
+- Project: a Google Colaboratory file with includes the whole project and needs a notebook enviroment to be run.

 ## Project file: